Ed94/ProgLang_Notes/README.md

 These langauges are designed to run from a virtual machine sandbox that is isolated from the native operating environment sandbox accessible on most machines.

 * C#: Better Java.
 Used by gamedev because of XNA and Unity.
-* Java: A highly effective tool to extract contracts from government and ignornant executives.
+* Java: A highly effective tool to extract contracts from governments and ignornant executives.

 ### Embeddabe

 Languages which can be "embedded" into codebases tend to be "scripting" langauges.
 They should be something a user can digested over a few weekends, the point of them is to be so simple they are easy to maintain, and modify as needed for a project.

 * [Lua](https://www.lua.org): The og small brazillian.
 5.1 is well adored and is tiny.
-They kept adding stuff after but its still resonably sized in latest versions (< 30 kloc I think).
+They kept adding stuff after 5.1 but its still resonably sized in 5.4 (< 30 kloc I think).
   * [Teal](https://github.com/teal-language/tl): Typed dialect. (~ 11 kloc added in a single file)
 * [Luau](https://luau.org): Derivative of Lua 5.1.
 Made by roblox people.
-Unfortunately uses in C++.
+Unfortunately written in C++.

 * [umka-lang](https://github.com/vtereshkov/umka-lang): Statically typed, small, written in C. Looks nice.